genesiscommunitysuccess/docs/docs/server-reference/notify/symphony.md

 ## Configuring Symphony On-Behalf-Of (OBO) for Outgoing Messages

-To utilise the Symphony OBO feature, which allows messages to be sent through a configured symphony robot as a configured user.
+To utilise the Symphony OBO feature, which allows messages to be sent through a configured symphony robot as a particular user, you'll need to configure genesis application to be point to the required symphony extension app.
+Documentation on how to set this up in Symphony is covered [here](https://docs.developers.symphony.com/building-extension-applications-on-symphony/app-authentication/obo-authentication)

     item(name = "SYMPHONY_APP_ID", value = "GENESIS_EXTENSION_APP")